How to Make Your Own Performance Gels

 This isn't a "health food alternative" to real fuel.
 It is real fuel.

 The only trade-off versus commercial gels is convenience.
-But the performance is the same — and the cost is about 90% less.
+The performance is the same.
+The cost is about 90% less.

 What you need